 - Press the Windows key + R, type rstrui.exe, and click OK.

 - When System Restore window opens, click Next.

-- Follow the instructions on the screen to complete the restoration process.
+- Finally, click the Finish button and follow the instructions on the screen to complete the restoration process.

-VIDEO_TDR_TIMEOUT_DETECTED error is usually caused by your graphic card, but we hope that you managed to fix this error by using one of our solutions.
+Your graphic card usually causes VIDEO_TDR_TIMEOUT_DETECTED error, but we hope you managed to fix this error by using one of our solutions.

 Feel free to tell us if the solutions worked and any other feedback regarding the subject in the matter in the comment section below.

 If the above suggestions have not solved your problem, your computer may experience more severe Windows troubles.
 We suggest choosing an all-in-one solution like Fortect to fix problems efficiently.
 After installation, just click the View&Fix button and then press Start Repair.